HalilSacpapa/MC_real_estate_calculator/README.md

 # MC_real_estate_calculator
-A mini-program for a Minecraft role-play server that define the price of a house according to all parameters.
+A mini-program for a Minecraft role-play server that define the price of a house according to every parameters.
+Apart from the interior, exterior and pool area, all parameters ajust a coefficient apply at the final validation.

 This app is developed in Ruby 2.6.3 and use GTK+ 2 as graphic library.